Postcards from Oxford Road, 21 October–30 November 2021, free entry - Visit now

-Corridor of Light is a brand-new three-night celebration of the Oxford Road Corridor through language, light and ideas.
-Explore Manchester’s innovation district as its stories are revealed by encounters with visual art, installations and live entertainment.
-Postcards from Oxford Road sees poets Hafsah Aneela Bashir, Reshma Ruia and Andrew McMillan read their specially made pieces – filmed on location in the area – on the big screen at Manchester Poetry Library, which has barely even opened its doors to the public, but now you can catch the project on a small screen where you are.
+Corridor of Light was a brand-new three-night celebration of the Oxford Road Corridor through language, light and ideas, inviting the exploration pf Manchester’s innovation district as its stories were revealed by encounters with visual art, installations and live entertainment.
+Postcards from Oxford Road originally saw poets Hafsah Aneela Bashir, Reshma Ruia and Andrew McMillan read their specially made pieces – filmed on location in the area – on the big screen at Manchester Poetry Library, which has barely even opened its doors to the public, but now you can catch the project on a small screen where you are.

 Manchester-based poet, playwright and founder of both Poetry Health Service and Outside The Frame Arts, Hafsah Aneela Bashir is a Manchester City of Literature Trustee and was one of the contributor’s to this year’s Manchester International Festival I Love You Too commission in partnership with Library Live and Creative Spaces.
 Her poetry collection The Celox And The Clot (Burning Eye Books) was described by Helen Mort as: “A startling, bold debut from a voice that needs to be heard in contemporary poetry.”

 Reshma Ruia, is co-founder of The Whole Kahani Collective and an award-winning writer across all poetry, short stories and novels, including Something Black In The Lentil Soup and A Mouthful Of Silence.
 Last year’s poetry collection, A Dinner Party In The Home Counties, was praise by poet and University of Manchester Chancellor Lemn Sissay MBE, who said: “Her voice is intimate and confident.
 Her poetry shines bright.”
-Her latest book, Mrs Pinto Drives to Happiness, is a collection of short stories and is due to be published on 12 October; join her for the official launch on 17 November at Blackwell’s Bookshop.
+Her latest book, Mrs Pinto Drives to Happiness, is a collection of short stories and was published on 12 October; join her for the official launch on 17 November at Blackwell’s Bookshop.